 We do not have any wrappers available as part of the SDK.
 However, other game developers may have already written such wrappers and may be willing to share theirs.

 Do you have a DRM solution for Java, .NET, Flash and Adobe Air?

 We currently do not have a way to DRM these titles.

 What engines does Steamworks support?

 Steamworks is written in C++ and can be integrated into any engine.
-Currently, no wrappers are provided for languages other than C++.
+Currently, no official wrappers are provided for languages other than C++, though you may be able to find wrappers available from other developers.
 There are no specific engine requirements for submitting your game to Steam or using Steamworks.